- What GEO means

 Talk track for customers

 “AI does not answer a question as a single keyword lookup.
 It expands the question into related sub-questions and source checks.
-HaloX therefore monitors prompt sets, clusters, sources, citations, and content actions as one operating loop.”
+HaloX therefore monitors prompt sets, source paths, citations and content actions as one operating loop.”